hashicorp/terraform-provider-azurerm/website/docs/d/key_vault_secrets.html.markdown

 The following attributes are exported:

-* `all` - List containing names of secrets that exist in this Key Vault.
+* `names` - List containing names of secrets that exist in this Key Vault.
 * `key_vault_id` - The Key Vault ID.

 ## Timeouts